Empezeeet/CLYDE/README.md

 You can create simple shapes with this graphic engine.

 For now, python version is deprecated.
-Use C++ version instead
+Use C++ version instead Python version will be rewritten in the future
 # How to use?
 ###### Don't
 Download renderer.h or clyde_renderer.py and put it in your project folder and imoport it